amitxv/PC-Tuning/docs/post-install.md

 - Ensure to configure file extensions and the default browser in Windows settings

+- As updates are disabled, auto-update capabilities are not available.
+You can create a shortcut to the script by typing ``shell:startup`` in ``Win+R`` to check for updates when Windows starts

 ## Disable Residual Scheduled Tasks

 Open PowerShell and enter the command below.
 Ignore any errors.